droglenc/NCMTH207/modules/ce/ModelConcepts_CE1.md

 1. Calculate the residual MS for this model.
 1. Describe as fully as possible what the square root of this residual MS means.

-Results from using the grand mean are labeled with "total", whereas those results using group means are labeled with "within."
+Results from using the grand mean are usually labeled with "total", whereas those results using group means are usually labeled with "within."
 With this in mind, answer the following questions.

 {:start="17"}
 1. Calculate RSS<sub>Total</sub>-RSS<sub>Within</sub>.
 What do you think this value measures or represents?